catboost/catboost/contrib/libs/zstd/CONTRIBUTING.md

 ## Our Development Process
 New versions are being developed in the "dev" branch, or in their own feature branch.
-When they are deemed ready for a release, they are merged into "master".
+When they are deemed ready for a release, they are merged into "release".

 As a consequences, all contributions must stage first through "dev" or their own feature branch.